-With Americans facing a record $1.34 trillion in combined student loan balances, many borrowers are on the hunt for ways to ease their debt burden.
-One option you may have seen is being called the Obama Student Loan Forgiveness Plan, which according to some websites, is a way for some borrowers to escape their debt for a small fee.
+With Americans facing a record over $1.5 trillion in combined student loan balances, many borrowers are on the hunt for ways to ease their debt burden.
+One option you may have seen is being called the Obama Student Loan Forgiveness Plan, which according to some websites, was a way for some borrowers to escape their debt for a small fee.

 Here are some answers to your burning questions on student loan forgiveness, so you don’t get sucked in by the cons:

 Sound too good to be true?
-It is—at least for now.
+It is.
+Or was.
 The bill never made it out of committee.

-Yes!
-The government currently offers many income-based repayment plans for federal student loans that can forgive your balance after 20 or 25 years.
+The government currently offers many income-driven repayment plans for federal student loans that can forgive your balance after 20 or 25 years.
 There are eligibility requirements, like making required monthly payments for a designated period of time, which are tied to your income.
-The plans you qualify for will depend on the types of loans you have and when you took them out.
+The plans you qualify for will depend on the types of loans you have, your financial situation, and when you took them out.

-You can have your loan forgiven in 10 years under the Public Service Loan Forgiveness program.
+You may be able to have your loan forgiven in 10 years under the Public Service Loan Forgiveness (PSLF) program.
 To qualify, you must work full-time for a qualified government organization, nonprofit, or certain public-interest employers, such as a public interest law firm, public library, or public health provider.

-Qualifying teachers can also get up to $17,500 of their federal loans forgiven after five years teaching full-time under the Teacher Loan Forgiveness Program.
+Qualifying teachers can also get up to $17,500 of their Direct Subsidized and Direct Unsubsidized federal loans forgiven after five years teaching full-time under the Teacher Loan Forgiveness Program.
 The American Federation of Teachers has a searchable database of state and local loan forgiveness programs.

 The Indian Health Services’ Loan Repayment Program repays up to $40,000 in qualifying loans for doctors, nurses, psychologists, dentists, and other professionals who spend two years working in health facilities serving American Indian or Alaska Native communities.

 Interested in learning more about your options for student loan repayment?
-Check out SoFi’s student loan help center to get the answers you need about your student debt.
+Check out SoFi’s student loan help center to find answers to your student debt questions.